 - Defended multiple banks, other lenders and brokerage companies in over 30 arbitration decisions before American Arbitration Association, NASD and FINRA arbitration panels in claims ranging from violations of Truth in Lending Act claims, Fair Debt Collections Practices Act claims, Fair Credit Reporting Act claims, fraud, misrepresentation and other business tort claims.

-- Tried several jury cases on behalf of business plaintiffs with two verdicts over a million dollars and an arbitration award over a million dollars.
+- Tried several jury cases on behalf of business plaintiffs with four verdicts over a million dollars and an arbitration award over a million dollars.

 - Thompson Props.
 119AA 370 Ltd. v.
 Birmingham Hide & Tallow Co., 897 So.
 2d 248 (Ala.
 2004).